-As a result of the diversification of our business, personnel growth, acquisitions and international expansion in recent years, many of our employees are now based outside of our Cambridge, Massachusetts headquarters.
-However, most management decisions are made by a relatively small group of individuals based primarily at our headquarters.
+As a result of the diversification of our business, personnel growth, acquisitions and international expansion in recent years, many of our employees are now based outside of our Cambridge, Massachusetts headquarters; however, most management decisions are made by a relatively small group of individuals based primarily at our headquarters.
 If we are unable to appropriately increase management depth, enhance succession planning and decentralize our decision-making at a pace commensurate with our actual or desired growth rates, we may not be able to achieve our financial or operational goals.

 We have greatly increased our employee base in recent years.
-We expect that by the end of 2013 more than 50% of our employee population will have been at Akamai for fewer than two years.
 It is important to our continued success that we hire qualified employees, properly train them and manage out poorly-performing personnel, all while maintaining our corporate culture and spirit of innovation.
 If we are not successful at these efforts, our growth and operations could be adversely affected.

 As our business evolves, we must also expand and adapt our operational infrastructure.
-Our business relies on our data systems, billing systems, and other operational and financial reporting and control systems.
+Our business relies on our data systems, billing systems and other operational and financial reporting and control systems.
 All of these systems have become increasingly complex in the recent past due to the diversification and complexity of our business, acquisitions of new businesses with different systems and increased regulation over controls and procedures.
-To manage our technical support infrastructure effectively, we will need to continue to upgrade and improve our data systems, billing systems and other operational and financial systems, procedures and controls.
+To manage our technical support infrastructure effectively and improve our sales efficiency, we will need to continue to upgrade and improve our data systems, billing systems, ordering processes and other operational and financial systems, procedures and controls.
 These upgrades and improvements will require a dedication of resources and in some cases are likely to be complex.
 If we are unable to adapt our systems and organization in a timely, efficient and cost-effective manner to accommodate changing circumstances, our business may be adversely affected.